A Kind of Hush (album)

-A Kind of Hush is the seventh studio album by American popular music duo Carpenters.
+A Kind of Hush is the seventh studio album by the American music duo the Carpenters.
 It was released on June 11, 1976.

+Background

 By the time of the album's recording, Richard Carpenter's addiction to sleeping pills had begun to affect him professionally, and he blames this for the album being, in his opinion, sub-par.
-All three excerpted singles became hits.
-"There's a Kind of Hush (All Over the World)", a cover of a 1960s song by Herman's Hermits, broke both the UK Top 30 and US Top 20, as well as topping the adult contemporary chart.
-"I Need to Be in Love" hit number 25 in the US and number 36 in the UK.
-"Goofus" was only a minor success, stalling at number 56 on the Billboard chart, though it did crack the adult contemporary top 10.

 John Bettis called "I Need to Be in Love" the favorite lyrics he ever wrote for Karen Carpenter.
 "If there was ever anything that came out of my heart straight to Karen's I would say that was it.
 I was very proud of it for that."
 Richard Carpenter recalled that the song "became Karen's favorite Carpenters song".

-The album was also the first not to have Karen playing drums on any tracks, which were performed by Los Angeles session drummer Jim Gordon.
+The album was also the first not to have Karen playing drums on any tracks, which were performed by Los Angeles session drummer Jim Gordon (except two, "Goofus" and "Sandy," by Cubby O'Brien).